altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 ~Self~.~gravity~=0
 `
-~She could breath again, and after a few sharp breaths...~ *The hand poked the bubble again*
+~She could breath again, and after a few sharp breaths...~ *The hand poked the bubble again, wedging it deeper in the cliff face* ~As the rock crunched, Martha felt a burning sensation throughout her body, and a sudden increasing hunger~ *The hand pulled back.
-~Wedging it deeper in the cliff face, a small tunnel now formed~ ~As the rock crunched, Martha felt a burning sensation throughout her body, and a sudden increasing hunger~ ~Martha was starting to panic beyond rational thought, she was trapped like a rat, hungry and tired~ "AT::I thank you."
+And the orb inside the bubble again settled into a stable orbit* ~Martha was starting to panic beyond rational thought, she was trapped like a rat, hungry and tired~ *A voice boomed from deep below*
+"AT::I thank you."
 ~As nothing happened after, she waited and slowly calmed, her stomach still doing knots~ 'M::Thank me, for what?'